-- Have a new chance to enroll in all benefit plans except the Employee Reimbursement Account (ERA) program (unless you were not previously eligible).
+- Have a new opportunity to enroll in all benefit plans except the Flexible Spending Account (FSA) program (unless you were not previously eligible).

-- Should submit applications within 30 days of becoming WRS-eligible.
+- Should submit applications for benefit plans in which you wish to enroll within 30 days of becoming WRS-eligible.

-*If you are moving from the Graduate Assistant Benefit program to a Classified Benefit program and have no prior WRS service, you must have 2 months of WRS service before becoming eligible for the Employer contribution toward health insurance.
+*If you are moving from the Graduate Assistant Benefit program to a University Staff Benefit program and have no prior WRS service, you must have 2 months of WRS service before becoming eligible for the Employer contribution toward health insurance.

-You should contact your benefits office for additional information.
+You should contact your institution’s benefits office for additional information.

 Every effort has been made to ensure this information is current and correct.
 This page does not guarantee enrollment or the ability to make changes to your benefits.